victor6021/Android_Sprint7Challenge_AnimatedRating/README.md

 <img src="animatedRatingBar_short.gif" width="300">

+This is an example showing how two views can look different when using different parameters.

 ## Requirements

 This project will have you creating an animatable rating bar which can accept custom attributes for a number of variables you'll have to manage.